yuanyuanqiao/yuanyuanqiao.github.io/index.md

 I am an associate professor in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications (BUPT), Beijing, China.
 I am also a member of Research Center of Network Monitoring and Analysis, and Center for Data Science of BUPT.

+Contact me with: yyqiao AT bupt "dot" edu "dot" cn

 ## Research Interest